-One week into the 2018 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+After the first week of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
 We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.